continuous-symmetry-measure/proteincsm/README.md

 CSM can be installed using:

-`pip install proteincsm --extra-index-url=https://repo.fury.io/theresearchsoftwarecompany`
+`pip install proteincsm`

-You can also install CSM from the source.
+You can also install Protein CSM from the source.

 ## CITATIONS

-Please cite CSM using the following:
+Please cite Protein CSM using the following:

 proteincsm: